 Remember, the lower you set your excess the more expensive your warranty is likely to be, yet there is no point in opting for cheap car warranty cover to save money if you can't afford to pay the excess should you need to claim.

-Make sure that you check that you'd be able to get repairs carried out at a local garage, that the amount the warranty provider pays for parts and labour is sufficient and that there are no awkward terms and conditions that could prevent you from claiming when you need to.
+Don't just look for the lowest car warranty cost, but also make sure that you check that you'd be able to get repairs carried out at a local garage, that the amount the warranty provider pays for parts and labour is sufficient and that there are no awkward terms and conditions that could prevent you from claiming when you need to.